samithegde/signify/README.md

 # Signify by Samit Hegde
 <img width="1640" height="664" alt="signifywordmark" src="https://github.com/user-attachments/assets/472b7902-ee2d-410d-ae5d-4baade72122b" />

-A desktop accessibility tool that uses Google Gemini Vision to interpret ASL fingerspelling and short sign-language phrases from screen content.
+A desktop accessibility and creative expression tool for Deaf, hard-of-hearing, mute, and non-speaking users.
+Signify uses Google Gemini Vision to interpret ASL fingerspelling and short sign-language phrases from screen content.
 Results appear as live captions and can optionally be spoken aloud.

+Signify also supports an art-focused music workflow: listen mode captures computer audio, transcribes lyrics with Groq Whisper, and turns the text into ASL-style fingerspelling and sign cues.

 ## Features